LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 1, health care organizations can vary from country to country.
 Therefore, the characteristics described here, as well as their technological and management perspectives, may also differ to some extent from country to country.

-Please also recall the definitions of “information system” and “health information system” in Chap.
+Please also recall the definitions of "information system" and "health information system" in Chap.
 2 with respect to specific health care settings.
 Let us take hospitals as an example of such health care settings: Hospital information systems are the socio-technical subsystem of hospitals, which comprise all data, information, and knowledge processing as well as the associated human or technical actors in their respective data, information, and knowledge processing roles.
 The same holds accordingly for other health care settings mentioned in this chapter.
 After reading this chapter, you should be able to